 When you place your old beliefs into the fire, you honor them as your lessons then turn them over to spirit.
 Fire takes the solid form of matter and transforms it into smoke, which wafts away in the air.
 This process allows you to heal deeply at the level of the soul.
 Pay attention to how the ashes go up into the air.
 It can be pretty dramatic!

-Meditation is another popular ritual these days – for good reason.
+Meditation is popular for good reason.
 The health benefits of a daily meditation practice are significant, including decreased cortisol, weight loss, decreased anxiety, lower heart rate, and even less pain.
-So basically any health condition that is worsened by stress – which is all of them! – can be helped with meditation.
+Any health condition that is worsened by stress (which is all of them!) can be helped with meditation.